-To Check RSSI values in Handset
+To Check RSSI values using the Handset

 - 1. Press Menu to enter main menu.

 - 2. Scroll to Status, and press Select.

 - 3. Scroll to RSSI, and press Select.
 The bearer quality is shown in the display.

 Deployment Rules of Thumb